 There's an abundance of clinics in Singapore offering threadlifts.
 However, very little is known about the actual differences in threadlift materials used, or techniques applied.

 In my practise, I commonly encounter patients with horrible memories of painful threadlifts which left them with severe bruising after.
-This issue seems to be the major bane to patients who've undergone threadlifts in Singapore, or those who're still considering the procedure.
+This issue seems to be the major bane to patients who've undergone threadlifts in Singapore, or those who've sent in an enquiry on DxD, and are still considering the procedure.

 I'm not one who writes very much, but given how often this issue has popped up, I've decided to put pen to paper (figuratively) to share some insights gained over my 10 years of practise.

 1. First things first, why do people face "lift"?

 Let's go back to the basics.
 Your face has multiple layers, simply put: